Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/stats_from_scratch.md

-# Building a statistics sub-package for my 'numpy from scratch' package
+# Building a statistics sub-package for my Numpy from scratch library

 The full code I've written so far can be found [here](./full_code.md).